pranavmarala12/prem_league_analysis/README.md

 Lastly, I took the top 10 of the top 20 goal scorers and did a side by side comparison of a players actual goal count with their respective expected goals (expected_goals.png).
 Expected Goals (xG) is a soccer specific statistic that takes things such as positioning, speed, and even player footing into consideration that equals xG.
 I wanted to compare actual goals scored with their xG to figure out whuch player capitalized on their scoring chances the most.

 I went into this project with a rough idea of what the outcomes for each section would look like but I wanted to challenge myself to use Python to confirm.
-This was a rewarding exercise that allowed me to go deeper into the numbers behind the Premier League.
+This was a rewarding exercise that allowed me to go deeper into the statistics behind the Premier League.